sudox/Company-Contest-Pages/ReadMe.md

 ### Contest 7

 This contest asked players to identify their hometown by selecting their Country and State/Region, typing in their hometown, and a color that they felt represented their hometown.
 Mostly a simple form outside of using a library containing automated drop downs for country + state/region combinations.

+### Contest 8

+Players were asked to come up with a caption for an image.
+On submit the server-side code would create an image that fit the caption inside a speech bubble then would output an HTML page and redirect them to the page to display all the captions in an image slider.